rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node-upgrade/_index.md

 During upgrade, you create a copy of the data from your current Rancher container and a backup in case something goes wrong.
 Then you deploy the new version of Rancher in a new container using your existing data.

-1. Using a remote Terminal connection, log into your Rancher Server.
+1. Using a remote Terminal connection, log into the node running your Rancher Server.

 1. Stop the container currently running Rancher Server.
 Replace `<RANCHER_CONTAINER_NAME>` with the [name of your Rancher container](#before-you-start).